ikem-krueger/ikem-krueger.github.io/_posts/2017-10-25-flash-is-using-alsa-instead-of-pulseaudio.md

 mint-flashplugin-24: /opt/mint-flashplugin-24/libflashplayer.so
 ```

-And I thought, what if I replace the `mint-flashplugin` with the `flashplayer-mozilla` instead?
+And I thought: "What if I replace the `mint-flashplugin` with the `flashplayer-mozilla`?"

-So I tried it and run:
+So I run:

 ```
 sudo apt-get remove mint-flashplugin-11 mint-flashplugin-24